About the GFCE

 The GFCE strengthens international cooperation on cyber capacity building by connecting needs, resources and expertise and by making practical knowledge available to the global community.
 The current focus of the GFCE is three-fold: coordinating regional and global cyber capacity projects and initiatives; sharing knowledge and expertise by recommending tools and publications; and matching individual needs for cyber capacities to offers of support from the community as a clearing house function.
 With an effective global clearing house mechanism, the GFCE improves efficiency on a global level in the delivery of capacity building programs by avoiding duplication and blind spots.
 An additional focus introduced in the second half of 2020 is the collecting and prioritizing of research gaps (as identified by the GFCE Working Groups) into a global cyber capacity building Research Agenda.

 The GFCE is also a platform for high-level discussion, organizing biannual meetings to assess progress and hold policy discussions on ways and means of responding to emerging challenges in the cyber capacity building domain.
 Multi-stakeholder GFCE events contribute to the development of best practices and therefore has added value for the wider cyber capacity building community globally.
-The GFCE intends to hold inaugural regional meetings across five continents in 2022, improving the platform’s regional coordination and presence.
+In 2023, the GFCE intends to hold inaugural regional meetings across five continents, improving the platform’s regional coordination and presence.